Joseph B. Aviles Sr.

-Joseph B. Aviles Sr. (February 3, 1897 – February 22, 1990), served in the U.S. Navy and later in the U.S. Coast Guard.
+Joseph B. Aviles Sr. (February 3, 1897 – February 22, 1990), served in the United States Navy and later in the United States Coast Guard.
 On September 28, 1925, Aviles became the first Hispanic Chief Petty Officer in the United States Coast Guard.
 During World War II he received a war-time promotion to Chief Warrant Officer, becoming the first Hispanic to reach that level as well.

 Early life and education

 Aviles was born José Blas Avilés in a farm near the town of Naranjito, Puerto Rico, when the island was still a Spanish colony.
 He was a native inhabitant of Puerto Rico and a Spanish subject, though not of the Peninsula (Spain).
 He was residing in the island on April 11, 1899, the date of the proclamation of the Treaty of Paris of 1898 which ceded the island to the United States.
 One of the conditions of the treaty was the transfer by cession of the allegiance of the islanders to the United States.
 In 1907, at the age of 10, Avilés was placed in the Mission of the Immaculate Virgin orphanage, at Mount Loretto, Staten Island.
 There he received his primary and secondary education and participated in the institution's cadet program, thus his fascination with military life at a young age.